A TALENT FOR LOVING: THE BEATLES COWBOY MOVIE THAT NEVER WAS

 More pertinently, the Fab Four loved cowboys – Ringo especially.
 All four had grown up with cowboy films and TV shows.
 They had even been photographed on horseback in cowboy hats the previous September, when they took a day off from their hectic schedule to visit Reed Pigman’s ranch in Alton, Missouri.

-At Reed Pigman’s ranch in Alton, Missouri, 19 September 1964.
-Photographs by Curt Gunther |
+At Reed Pigman’s ranch in Alton, Missouri,

 If Ringo was the primary enthusiast for the movie project, George Harrison, at least, had apparently read Condon’s novel.
 It was ‘a good book – a Western, but different to others,’ he reckoned.
-Epstein duly acquired the rights to A Talent for Loving before the Beatles flew off to the Bahamas in February 1965, to shoot sequences for what would become Help!.
+Epstein duly acquired the rights to A Talent for Loving before the Beatles flew off to the Bahamas in February 1965, to shoot sequences for what would become Help!

 Meanwhile the NME and Stage magazine both reported that, never mind the hotly-anticipated second movie, the author Richard Condon was in his Geneva home, busily adapting A Talent for Loving for a third Beatles movie.
 Condon was naturally delighted with the project: ‘No reason why Liverpool lads should not be out there, complete with accents, lariats and six-shooters,’ he told the Sunday Mirror.

 The picture was to be made in England and Spain and time was allotted in the Beatles’ busy schedule for the autumn of 1965.
 Production would be by Pickfair Films Limited, a company formed by Brian Epstein with former United Artists exec Bud Ornstein (later to be Beatle sideman Neil Aspinall’s father-in-law).
 The leading lady was still to be cast and no director had yet been assigned.
+It was uncertain at this early stage whether this project would satisfy the three-picture deal Epstein had agreed with United Artists.

 By the summer, however, Walter Shenson, the Hollywood agent who negotiated the Beatle film deals, was clear: ‘We are contracted for a third picture.
 It will probably be A Talent for Loving, a novel of Richard Condon which the Beatles own.
 It’s a Western, set on the California-Mexico border 100 years ago.’